jonkchan/SQL-Practice/README.md

 #### Note:

-!= and <> can usually be used interchangeablly, However, not all database management systems support both forms of the non-equality operator
+!= and <> can usually be used interchangeably, However, not all database management systems support both forms of the non-equality operator

 ---